monsoonmaelstrom/book2/book2.md

 “When you woke up, you asked if everything was okay, and I said we could talk about it later, but there was never a good time for later.”
 I sigh.
 “And I didn’t want to talk about it.
 Mostly the second part.
 Only now I think we should.

 “I wasn’t sure,” I admit.
 “I wasn’t sure she wasn’t going to kill you.
 Killing you wasn’t the logical choice.
 There was nothing to be gained by it, but she doesn’t always make the logical choice.
 I told you I was sure because I *wanted* to be sure but probably also because I wanted to get off that ship and I wanted you to come with me.
 I’ve always known I was willing to gamble with my own life, but it’s mine to do with what I want, so I’ve never had an issue with that.
 But I am, evidently, also willing to gamble with your life on a maybe, and I don’t particularly like that about myself.
-I feel like you should know that before you make a decision.”
+I feel like you should know before you make a decision.”

 I sigh, but force myself to continue.
-“I’ve also always thought that I would give up all this power if I could, but after the pass and what happened afterward, I don’t know if that’s true.
+“I’ve also always thought I would give up all this power if I could, but after the pass and what happened afterward, I don’t know if that’s true.
 Actually, that’s a lie.
 If I’m being honest, I don’t think I would, which is not something I want to admit to you.
 Or anyone.”
 I hate it.
 I hate that this is who I am.

 Liam’s face gives nothing away, and he says nothing for several long minutes.
 Finally, he tells me, “No one *ever* gives up power willingly.
-Lots of people like to say that they would, but when push comes to shove they don’t.
-Usually they try to grab more power at that point, and hold onto it tighter, while still telling themselves that they’re not the type of person that would do that.”
+Lots of people like to say they would, but when push comes to shove they don’t.
+Usually they try to grab more power at that point, and hold onto it tighter, while continuing to tell themselves they’re not the type of person who would do that.”

 He leans back in his chair, drumming his fingers across the table top.
-“I would say I think that makes you normal, but you realize that you’re unlikely to give it up, which is more than most people can say.
+“I would say I think that makes you normal, but you realize you’re unlikely to give it up, which is more than most people can say.
 You’re also not trying to actively cultivate more power for yourself, which you certainly have plenty of opportunity to do if you wanted.”

 “I think you’re giving me too much credit.
 I think *everyone* is giving me too much credit,” I mutter.

 “And I told you before that I don’t think you give yourself enough credit.
 That you should trust yourself more.
 If you want people to walk around being scared of you, which I don’t think you do, you’re going to have to be a lot scarier.
 And since you’ve spent your whole life getting a masterclass on it from your mother, I’m pretty sure you know that, and it’s not what you want.

-“But if you want to hear me say that I’m sorry no one else is as scared of you as you are of yourself, I won’t.”
+“But if you want to hear me say I’m sorry no one else is as scared of you as you are of yourself, I won’t.”

 My mouth drops at his last words.
 “I’m not… I don’t… That was a dick thing to say!”